 If you have an isolation valve on the water feed to the toilet, you’re in luck as you will not need to turn off the water to your property or drain down a cold-water tank.

-If the toilet is water feed is from the cold-water tank, you will need to either drain down the cold-water tank or isolate from a gate valve.
+If the toilet's water feed is from the cold-water tank, you must either drain down the tank or isolate it from a gate valve.

-In my opinion, it is easier to drain down the cold-water tank than turning off a gate valve unless the gate valve is new.
+I think it is easier to drain down the cold-water tank than to turn off a gate valve unless the valve is new.